vpenso/libvirt-shell-functions/_docs/virtual_machine_templates.md

 # Virtual Machine Templates

 One of the advantages of using virtual machines is the convenience of cloning them as many times as needed.
-It is recommended to maintain a set of basic virtual machine images also call templates or golden images.
-Whenever you want to provision a new deployment you start from one such virtual machine template.
+It is recommended to maintain a set of basic virtual machine images call virtual machine templates in the following text.
+Whenever you want to provision a new virtual machine instance you inherit from a template.

 ## Create a New Template

-To install a new virtual machine you will need an ISO CD/DVD image containing the Linux distribution of your choice.
-Virtual machine templates get stored to a directory defined using the environment variable **$KVM_GOLDEN_IMAGES**, which is by default `/srv/vms/images/`.
+Create a new virtual machine template using a ISO CD/DVD image containing the Linux distribution of your choice.
+Virtual machine templates are stored to the directory `/srv/vms/images/` by default (you can adjust this using the environment variable **$KVM_GOLDEN_IMAGES**).
+These templates should have meaningful names like:

-These images should be never instantiated once they are installed.
-The folders holding particular virtual machine templates are named according to the distribution name, version, and bitness.
-Examples are:

 * debian64-6.0.0-basic
 * ubuntu64-10.04-desktop
-   * debian64-6.0.2.1-chef-client-0.10.4
+* debian64-6.0.4-chef-client-0.10.4

-Edit the template file `_configl/ibvirt_install.xml` accordingly, in order to begin the installation of the new Golden Image.
-You should adjust the tag source file from both, the disk and CDROM devices, so they would point to the right paths.
+Start a virtual machine for the installation using an adjusted version of the _libvirt_ configuration file `_config/libvirt_install.xml`.

+    $ mkdir -p /srv/vms/images/debian64-6.0.5-basic
+    $ cd /srv/vms/images/debian64-6.0.5-basic
+    $ cp /srv/vms/_config/libvirt_install.xml .

-Before you can install the operating system you need to prepare a virtual machine disk image, which is in the case of Linux KVM created and initialized with the `kvm-img` command.
+Make sure to change the _domain/name_ the _devices/disk/source_ for the disk and the CDROM.
+Before you can install the operating system you need to prepare the disk image, which is in the case of Linux KVM created and initialized with the `kvm-img` command.
 (The parameter "40G" indicates the maximum size in GB the image can grow to, while being used.)

     $ kvm-img create -f qcow2 disk.img 40G
     $ virsh create libvirt_install.xml

-Once the instance has started you need to connect a VNC client to the port 5905.
+Once the instance has started you need to connect a VNC client to the port 5901.
 While you follow the installation menu we propose to always create a minimal system configuration, which is the same across all golden images your create.

-We set the following configuration options during installation:
+Set the following configuration options during installation:

 * Keymap: English
 * Host name is the distribution nick-name (e.g squeeze or lucid)
 * Domain name 'devops.test'
-   * On big disk partition, no SWAP!
+* Single disk partition, no SWAP!
 * Username is 'devops'
 * Only standard system, no desktop environment (unless really needed), no services, no development environment,  no editor, nothing except a bootable Linux.

+Once the installation is finished copy the `_config/libvirt_instance.xml` and adjust it like the installation configuration before.

-After the installation is finished, we elevate the devops user to be able to run commands as root via Sudo:
+Elevate the devops user to be able to run commands as root via Sudo:

     $ apt-get update
     $ apt-get install openssh-server sudo rsync